nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_7.md

 * **Factor level - test** represents the numerator for the LFC.
 Enter **Medulloblastoma** as the test factor.
 * Select the **Quantification tool** used to calculate transcript abundance from the drop down menu.
 The expression data for our data were generated using **kallisto**.
 * **IgnoreTxVersion** is a function in `tximport` package designed to ignore transcript version number.
 Set it to **True**.
 * DESeq2 allows for the shrinkage of the LFC which uses information from all genes to generate accurate estimates.
-Although, using LFC shrinkage does not impact the total number of genes that are identified as being significantly differentially expressed, it is useful for downstream assessment of results.
+LFC shrinkage tampers down any non-informative differences in the small count gene while the large fold changes from genes with lots of statistical information are not shrunk.
+This allows for comparing all estimated LFC across experiments.
 Set the **log2 fold change shrinkage** to **True**.
 * Click <span class="highlight_txt">:fontawesome-solid-play: Run</span> on the right hand corner to initiate the analysis.

 !!! note "Default Settings"